-Charlatanism, Confession, Constantine Cavarnos, Discernment, Elder Porphyrios of Kavsokalyvia, Epitimia, Holy Confession, Mladostarchestvo, Mladostartsy, Nepsis, Sobriety, St. Symeon the New Theologian, Watchfulness
+Charlatanism, Confession, Constantine Cavarnos, Discernment, Elder Porphyrios of Kavsokalyvia, Epitimia, Holy Confession, Mladostarchestvo, Mladostartsy, Nepsis, Sobriety, Spiritual Priesthood and the Remission of Sins, St. Symeon the New Theologian, Watchfulness

 After two years they made me a confessor (Presbyters/’priests’ are not ‘made’ confessors due to the event of their Ordination to the Presbytery).
 On a great feast day when there were lots of people present they took me to the bishop’s residence and they officially read the prayer for becoming a spiritual father (confessor).
 I was very young.
 What did I know about it!
 And. foolish wretch, I was thick-headed into the bargain.
 I was still uneducated; I didn’t know the penitential canons.
 And, with incredible stupidity. what did I do?
 I bowed my head in obedience.
 Now I realize my folly.
 At the time I wasn’t so aware of it.